wanderview/node-netbios-name-service/README.md

   to interact with peer nodes on the local network.
 The point-to-point, mixed, and hybrid modes are not yet implemented.
 These would allow the service to interact with a name server such as WINS.
+* Group names are supported, but not tested yet.
+In particular, it is likely that you will only be notified of the first IP found and have no way of finding the full list of addresses for nodes.
 * Requesting status from a node with a large number of names will currently result in an error.
 In these cases the message may not fit within a UDP packet.
 According to the RFC the packet should be marked as truncated and